 - Damage to nearby healthy tissue or vessels

-Depending on your type of skin cancer treatment, you can expect to resume your normal daily routine immediately after treatment.
+Depending on your type of skin cancer treatment, you can expect to resume your normal daily routine immediately after treatment in Nevada.
 Afterward, any wounds or frozen patches of skin should be cared for and bandages changed regularly to avoid infection or other complications.

 Follow-up appointments are recommended to determine the success of your treatment and the necessity of further treatment.
 Read more about cryotherapy at WedMD.com.